-In the decades since these expanded transfer laws were introduced, scientists and the courts have come to recognize that children accused of crimes are more capable of change than adults accused of the same crimes.
-Children respond to different kinds of interventions than adults and therefore should not automatically be punished in the same way.
+In the decades since these expanded transfer laws were introduced, scientists and the courts

+Twenty-eight states have taken steps in the past decade to remove juveniles, such as these at the Orleans Parish Prison in 2010, from the adult criminal justice system. have come to recognize that children accused of crimes are more capable of change than adults accused of the same crimes.
+Children respond to different kinds of interventions than adults and therefore should not automatically be punished in the same way.31